buhund/linux-macbook-setup/amdgpu.md

 `sudo kernelstub --initrd-path /boot/initrd.img --kernel-path /boot/vmlinuz -a radeon.cik_support=0`

 **Reboot.** When I rebooted, it somehow crapped out when starting over, ending up with just a black screen.
-It might have been just me being impatient, but I just helt down the power button, forcing a shutdown, then turning it on again when the Apple-light had died.
+It might have been just me being impatient, but I just held down the power button, forcing a shutdown, then turning it on again when the Apple-light had died.

 Run `sudo lshw -c video` again to see if it worked.